samkleespies/godot-mcp-cli/docs/enhanced-features.md

 ```
 @mcp godot-mcp run get_full_scene_tree

 I want to add a health system to my game.
-Please first analyze my scene structure, then add a health manager node to the scene, and generate a health system script with damage and healing functions.
+Please first analyze my scene structure, then add a health manager node to the scene, and help me create a script with damage and healing functions using the standard script tools.
 ```

 Claude can:
 1. Analyze the full scene tree
 2. Create a new Node named "HealthManager"
-3. Generate a health system script with appropriate functions
+3. Create a new script file with basic health management logic
 4. Attach the script to the new node

 ### Example 2: Script Analysis and Improvement